NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

   `nu ser curl POST --env prod global ouroboros /api/admin/migrations/delete-resource -d'{"resource-id": "<resource-id>"}'`

-3. Uncommit manual dataset and its raw datasets (parent datasets) in case of the following scenarios:
+3. Reset manual dataset and its raw datasets (parent datasets) in case of the following scenarios:

 - Manual dataset was committed to a transaction and is causing issues to the node in which this dataset runs
 - Manual dataset failed to be processed and it caused a node to fail
+- Manual dataset failed to be processed and got aborted

 For the deletion requests from users, retracting the dataset from Ouroboros should suffice.